Model quality in football: Quantifying the quality of an Expected Threat model: Application

 With a validated Expected Threat model, it is possible to evaluate on-the-ball actions of players.
-The quality of an on-the-ball action can be determined by the increase in threat or probability of scoring a goal, as described in \eqref{eq: diff in xT}.
+The quality of an on-the-ball action can be determined by the increase in threat, given by the estimated probability of scoring a goal, as described in \eqref{eq: diff in xT}.
 By evaluating the quality of the in-game actions performed by a player, ratings can be obtained describing the on-the-ball quality of a player.

-As an example, we use the Expected Threat model to find the midfielders who created the most goal-scoring threat at the 2020 Euros.
+As an example, we use the Expected Threat model obtained by the last rule of thumb ($M=192$ and $N=3{,}348{,}000$) to find the midfielders who created the most goal-scoring threat at the 2020 European Championship.
 This can, for instance, be used to aid in a scouting process to identify possible targets when searching for a threat-creating midfielder.

 The data used is part of the StatsBomb Open Data and is publicly available.
-For each on-the-ball event, the xT-value before and after an action is calculated.
-This was used to calculate the xT difference by an action as described in \eqref{eq: diff in xT}.
-The performance of the player was then obtained by summing the xT difference for every action of a player with a positive value and normalizing it to obtain the xT created per 90 minutes.
 A filter was applied that selected those who played most games as midfielder and played at least 300 minutes.
-Within this group, the quantiles were calculated for each player.
+For each player, ratings were obtained by calculating the total xT difference by his on-the-ball actions normalised per 90 minutes.
+Within this group of players, the quantiles were calculated for each player.

 The results are visible in Figure~\ref{fig: application beeswarm plot midfielders euros}.
 It shows that the xT created per 90 minutes varies between 0.055 and 0.336.
 Kai Havertz, Marcel Sabitzer, Mikel Damsgard, and Thomas M\"uller have the largest xT created and are in the fourth quartile (Q4), highlighted with dark green.
 Because of the relatively small number of games in the tournament, the differences cannot be interpreted as significant, especially not the small difference between Kai Havertz and Marcel Sabitzer.
-We conclude that these players were among the best at creating goal-scoring threat of all midfielders at the 2020 Euros.
+We conclude that these players were among the best at creating goal-scoring threat of all midfielders at the 2020 European Championship.